Optimal Clearing Payments in a Financial Contagion Model: Pro-rata rule and clearing vectors

-Obviously, the set $\calD$ is non-empty (containing, e.g., the null vector), being thus a convex hull spanned by several extreme points (or vertices).
-The following lemma shows that one of the extreme points is the maximal (with respect to $\leq$ relation) element of $\calD$, and also the maximal clearing vector. \begin{definition} A function $F:[0,\bar p]\to\Real{}$ is called non-increasing (respectively, decreasing) if $F(p^1)\geq F(p^2)$ (respectively, $F(p^1)>F(p^2)$) whenever $p^1,p^2\in[0,\bar p]$ and $p^1\leq p^2$ (respectively, $p^1\lneq p^2$). \end{definition}
+The set $\calD$ is non-empty (it contains, e.g., the null vector), and it can thus be represented as the convex hull of its extreme points (or vertices).
+The following lemma (see the appendix Section~\ref{sec:appendix} for its proof) shows that one of these extreme points is the maximal (with respect to $\leq$ relation) element of $\calD$, being also a clearing vector.